Kathy Kraninger is the right person for the Consumer Financial Protection Bureau

 ###

-March 20, 2018, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement in strong support of Transportation Secretary Elaine Chao:
+June 21, 2018, Fairfax, Va.–Americans for Limited Government President Rick Manning today issued the following statement blasting members of the House who voted no on HR 4760, that would have ended family separations during deportation proceedings:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 106 or at media@limitgov.org to arrange an interview with ALG experts.